 Your award also was for work outside of polio advocacy.
 What was that?

 This was in the areas of relationship and family counselling and community work.
-I was a social worker and therapist and served for a number of years as President, Secretary and Committee member of the Victorian Branch of the Australian Association of Relationship Counsellors.
+I was a social worker and served for a number of years as President, Secretary and Committee member of the Victorian Branch of the Australian Association of Relationship Counsellors.
 AARC served to develop and maintain high standards of practice and accountability in the profession.

 Finally, Liz what does the OAM mean to you?